Daviduram/Daviduram.github.io/index.md

 ### CPSC 120

-* Lab 12
+1. Lab 7

-  Lab 12 was particularly enjoyable for me as it involved the application of sine and tangent functions, illustrating the practical relevance of calculus concepts.
-It reaffirmed my understanding that calculus isn't just theoretical but has real-world applications.
-This hands-on experience emphasized the necessity of applying mathematical principles in practical scenarios.
+  * Lab 7 was a pretty nifty lab i took part in, even if it had one part to it.
+I managed to with a partner make a script to inform a person about designated times and dates of when a car can park.
+The if statments were pretty tricky but after a while I could tell the pattern.

-* Lab 10
+2. Lab 10

-  Lab 10 proved to be quite intriguing as it introduced the concept of 2D vectors, initially posing a challenge to comprehend.
-However, with the aid of the flowchart, I gradually grasped the intricacies and found clarity in understanding the subject matter.
-Despite the initial complexity, I found satisfaction in overcoming the hurdles and enhancing my comprehension of vector operations.
+  * Lab 10 proved to be quite intriguing as it introduced the concept of 2D vectors to determin population density which was horrible to try and solve.
+But I gradually grasped the code and understood the subject matter a little better.
+Despite the the initial confusion, I found satisfaction in completing the hard lab with any means I could.

-* Lab 8
+3. Lab 8

-  While Lab 8 presented significant frustration, second only to Lab 12, it was immensely rewarding to successfully validate command-line argument inputs and iterate through them in a loop.
-The sense of accomplishment derived from overcoming the challenges underscored the value of perseverance in problem-solving within the realm of command-line programming.
-Despite the initial frustrations, the experience left a lasting impression of satisfaction and growth in my programming skills.
+  * While Lab 8 presented heaby frustation for me, second only to Lab 11, it was immensely rewarding to successfully get the averages int he make tests.
+The sense of accomplishment derived from overcoming the challenges to get the averages given was amazing.
+Despite the initial frustrations, the experience left a lasting impression on what to work on when it comes to coding.